Complete Guide on How to Dispose of Light Bulbs Safely and Responsibly

 Can I store burned-out light bulbs before disposal?

-Yes, if you store them in a sturdy container to prevent breakage and keep them out of reach of children and pets.
+Storing burned-out light bulbs in a sturdy container is a smart idea to prevent breakage and keep them away from children and pets.

 What should I do if a light bulb breaks during disposal?

-Yes, if a light bulb breaks, carefully pick up the larger pieces with gloves and use tape to collect smaller shards, then dispose of them according to your local regulations.
+If a light bulb breaks, carefully gather the larger pieces with gloves and use tape to pick up the smaller shards, then follow your local regulations for disposal.

 Are there any alternatives to traditional light bulbs that are easier to dispose of?